 Do you want to learn how to save $100k in three years?
 Some people may find it a daunting goal.
 But with the right mindset and strategies, you could be on your way to having six digits in your bank account.

 Saving money is important if you want to build wealth and reach financial independence.
-But are you saving enough money to be on track of your finance goals?
+But are you saving enough money to be on track with your financial goals?

-For many people, being able to save $100k is one of the most significant financial milestones one should achieve before 30.
+For many people, being able to save $100k is one of the most significant financial milestones one could achieve before turning thirty.
 But with the recession, you might be wondering whether this financial goal is still possible.

 I am here to say, YES, it is possible.
 I’m not claiming to be a personal finance expert here, but I know we can all learn how to save $100k by doing things the right way.
-I did it in 3 years without a 6-figure income.
-If I could do it, so can you.
+I did it in three years without a 6-figure income.
+If I can do it, so can you.

 We all have different financial goals in life.
-Many financial-savvy people aspire to save $100k before 30.
+Many financial-savvy people aspire to save $100k before they turn thirty.

-For me, though, saving $100k was not even in my wildest dreams even in my 30’s.
-In fact, my goal before was only to make $1500 per month to help my husband pay the bills.
+For me, though, saving $100k was not in my wildest dreams even in my 30’s.
+In fact, My goal was only to make $1500 per month to help my husband pay the bills.